u224/ts-metadata/README.md

 const Metadata = {foo: 'bar'};
 class Target {}

-// Key will store the metadata type in generic. const key = new MetadataKey<typeof Metadata>();
+// Create the key with metadata type in generic. const key = new MetadataKey<typeof Metadata>();

 // Define a unique metadata entry on the target.